BlockABC/one_chain_ckb/README.md

 ### Build transaction without signing, then signin with a cold wallet

-Do not give @onechain/ckb keypair, then you get the unsigned transaction, after that signing whenever you want:
+@onechain/ckb can create transactions without keypair.
+First you build unsigned transactions without keypairs, and then signing with a cold wallet whenever you want:

 ```ts
 const tx = ckb.sign({ transaction: unsignedTransaction, unspents: unspentsGetFromTxUnspents })